Auvenell/VocabCoach/README.md

-# VocabCoach - iOS Reading & Pronunciation Trainer
+# VocabCoach - Reading & Pronunciation Trainer

 VocabCoach is an iOS mobile app designed to help users improve their spoken English vocabulary and fluency through interactive reading practice with real-time pronunciation feedback.